Sample Complexity of Asynchronous Q-Learning: Sharper Analysis and Variance Reduction: Introduction

 Model-free algorithms such as Q-learning \citep{watkins1992q} play a central role in recent breakthroughs of reinforcement learning (RL) \citep{mnih2015human}.
 In contrast to model-based algorithms that decouple model estimation and planning, model-free algorithms attempt to directly interact with the environment --- in the form of a policy that selects actions based on perceived states of the environment --- from the collected data samples, without modeling the environment explicitly.
 Therefore, model-free algorithms are able to process data in an online fashion and are often memory-efficient.
 Understanding and improving the sample efficiency of model-free algorithms lie at the core of recent research activity \citep{dulac2019challenges}, whose importance is particularly evident for the class of RL applications in which data collection is costly and time-consuming (such as clinical trials, online advertisements, and so on).

-The current paper concentrates on Q-learning --- an off-policy model-free algorithm that seeks to learn the optimal action-value function by observing what happens under a behavior policy.
+The current paper concentrates on Q-learning, an off-policy model-free algorithm that seeks to learn the optimal action-value function by observing what happens under a behavior policy.
 The off-policy feature makes it appealing in various RL applications where it is infeasible to change the policy under evaluation on the fly.
 There are two basic update models in Q-learning.
-The first one is termed a {\em synchronous} setting, which hypothesizes on the existence of a simulator (or a generative model); at each time, the simulator generates an independent sample for every state-action pair, and the estimates are updated simultaneously across all state-action pairs.
+The first one is termed a {\em synchronous} setting, which hypothesizes on the existence of a simulator (also called a generative model); at each time, the simulator generates an independent sample for every state-action pair, and the estimates are updated simultaneously across all state-action pairs.
 The second model concerns an {\em asynchronous} setting, where only a single sample trajectory following a behavior policy is accessible; at each time, the algorithm updates its estimate of a single state-action pair using one state transition from the trajectory.
 Obviously, understanding the asynchronous setting is considerably more challenging than the synchronous model, due to the Markovian (and hence non-i.i.d.) nature of its sampling process.

-Focusing on an infinite-horizon Markov decision process (MDP) with state space $\cS$ and action space $\cA$, this work investigates asynchronous Q-learning on a single {\em Markovian trajectory}.
-We ask a fundamental question: \begin{itemize} \item[]\emph{How many samples are needed for asynchronous Q-learning to learn the optimal Q-function?} \end{itemize} Despite a considerable amount of prior work exploring this algorithm (ranging from the classical work \cite{tsitsiklis1994asynchronous,jaakkola1994convergence} to the very recent paper \cite{qu2020finite}), it remains unclear whether existing sample complexity analysis of asynchronous Q-learning is tight.
-As we shall elucidate momentarily, there exists a large gap --- at least as large as $|\cS||\cA|$ --- between the state-of-the-art sample complexity bound for asynchronous Q-learning \cite{qu2020finite} and the one derived for the synchronous counterpart \cite{wainwright2019stochastic}.
+Focusing on an infinite-horizon Markov decision process (MDP) with state space $\cS$ and action space $\cA$, this work investigates asynchronous Q-learning on a single {\em Markovian trajectory} induced by a behavior policy.
+We ask a fundamental question: \begin{itemize} \item[]\emph{How many samples are needed for asynchronous Q-learning to learn the optimal Q-function?} \end{itemize} Despite a considerable number of prior works analyzing this algorithm (ranging from the classical works \citet{tsitsiklis1994asynchronous,jaakkola1994convergence} to the very recent paper \cite{qu2020finite}), it remains unclear whether existing sample complexity analysis of asynchronous Q-learning is tight.
+As we shall elucidate momentarily, there exists a large gap --- at least as large as $|\cS||\cA|$ --- between the state-of-the-art sample complexity bound for asynchronous Q-learning \citep{qu2020finite} and the one derived for the synchronous counterpart \citep{wainwright2019stochastic}.
 This raises a natural desire to examine whether there is any bottleneck intrinsic to the asynchronous setting that significantly limits its performance.

 \topsepremove